magento/knowledge-base/src/troubleshooting/general/unable-to-save-entity-backend.md

 <ins>Actual result</ins>:

 The rule is still set to active.
-So after clicking the **Save** button the page just reloads without any message
+So after clicking the **Save** button the page just reloads without any message.

 ## Cause